CargoX (CXO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 CargoX Historical Price

-According to the latest data gathered on CargoX live price page, the current price of CargoX is 0.22243USD.
-The circulating supply of CargoX(CXO) is 167.16M CXO , giving it a market capitalization of $37.18M.
+According to the latest data gathered on CargoX live price page, the current price of CargoX is 0.212196USD.
+The circulating supply of CargoX(CXO) is 167.16M CXO , giving it a market capitalization of $35.47M.

 The CargoX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CXO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.